openmfp/portal-ui-lib/README.md

 ### Functional services

-#### luigiAuthEventsCallbacksService
+#### The luigiAuthEventsCallbacksService option

-The service provided for this option has to implement the interface `LuigiAuthEventsCallbacksService` which provides callback functionality that is being called in response to the provides by Luigi authentication life cycle [events](https://docs.luigi-project.io/docs/authorization-events)
+This option allows you to provide a service that listens to [Luigi authorization events](https://docs.luigi-project.io/docs/authorization-events)

-The example to execute some actions in response to authentication events:
+Make sure to return a valid Luigi configuration object.

 ```ts
 export class LuigiAuthEventsCallbacksServiceImpl